Jie-Fang/cudnn-frontend/docs/operations/Attention.md

     - $Kcache[b,h,s,d] = K[page\ table\ k[b,1,s / bs_k, 1],h,s\ mod\ bs_{k},d]$
     - $Vcache[b,h,s,d] = V[page\ table\ v[b,1,s / bs_v, 1],h,s\ mod\ bs_{v},d]$
   - See also the [PagedAttention paper](https://arxiv.org/abs/2309.06180).
+- Implementation: Which underlying SDPA implementation to use.
+Choices are:
+  - `AUTO`: The default, auto-selects one of the following implementations.
+Almost all users should use this default.
+  - `COMPOSITE`: The standard cuDNN graph representing SDPA as several distinct operations.
+  - `UNIFIED`: An experimental new SDPA forward operation (cuDNN backend 9.13+ only).
+For now, only supports a few features.

 (tensors-fp16bf16-forward)=
 ### Tensors